Specialties: Web Sites

 social development subjects to be used in new knowledge management portal

-for the retrieval of research and project reports.
+for the retrieval of research and project reports for the World Bank.

 - Developed taxonomies for 8 world languages and language methods, based